peedy2495/vagrant-openstack/README.md

 # vagrant-openstack
-Vagrant deployment of OpenStack environment
+Vagrant deployment of an OpenStack environment

 ## !!!
 IMPORTANT - UNDER CONSTRUCTION !!!